Jarred Kelenic Player Props: Mariners vs. Athletics

 Jarred Kelenic At The Plate

-- Kelenic has driven in a run in 12 games this season (46.2%), including two games with multiple runs batted in.
+- Kelenic has driven in a run in 13 games this year (48.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.